25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 Texas Bass Fishing Must-Haves:

-• Heavy flipping rods for South Texas brush
+• Heavy flipping rods for South Texas brush and flooded timber

 • Finesse spinning gear for clear Central Texas lakes